solana-labs/solana/docs/src/implemented-proposals/installer.md

+---
-# Cluster Software Installation and Updates
+title: Cluster Software Installation and Updates
+---

 Currently users are required to build the solana cluster software themselves from the git repository and manually update it, which is error prone and inconvenient.